borgius/mcp-proxy/README.md

 Why?

 - If, for any reason, your VS Code **Chat / MCP access** is set to **none** (and you’re allowed to change it), this extension lets you expose MCP servers defined in a workspace config file as callable tools.
-- The extension spawns MCP servers locally (from your config) and forwards tool calls via stdio JSON-RPC.
+- The extension can either spawn MCP servers locally (stdio JSON-RPC) or connect to remote MCP servers via WebSocket or HTTP JSON-RPC, depending on how you configure each server.

 ## What it provides